Master P: Since 2010: No Limit Forever and recent works

-On February 23, 2016, Master P would release a new single titled "Funeral"; it would feature his new group No Limit Boys members Ace B and Angelo Nano.
-On March 2, 2016, Master P would release a new single titled "Middle Finga".
-On March 18, 2016, during an interview Master P would announce he was working on a new album titled The Grind Don't Stop with his new group No Limit Boys & he would also announce his new tour titled the Pop-Up Tour.
-On March 28, 2016, it was announced that Master P's newest group No Limit Boys formerly Money Mafia would be releasing their debut album in 2016 titled No Limit Boys.
-On August 21, 2016, Master P released his sixth official mixtape titled The G Mixtape; it featured appearances from 2 Chainz, A$AP Ferg, E-40, The Game, Gucci Mane, Jeremih, Lil Wayne, Nipsey Hussle, No Limit Boys, Rick Ross, Usher, Travis Scott and Yo Gotti.
-On October 27, 2016, Master P released his seventh official mixtape titled Louisiana Hot Sauce; it featured appearances from fellow No Limit Forever artist Ace B, Angelo Nano, Cymphonique, Gangsta, J Slugg, Lambo, Moe Roy, Play Beezy, Romeo and Young Vee.
+On February 23, 2016, Master P released a new single titled "Funeral".
+It featured his new group No Limit Boys members Ace B and Angelo Nano.
+On March 2, 2016, Master P released a new single titled "Middle Finga".
+On March 18, 2016, during an interview Master P announced that he was working on a new album titled The Grind Don't Stop with his new group No Limit Boys & a new tour, titled the Pop-Up Tour.
+On March 28, 2016, it was announced that Master P's newest group No Limit Boys formerly Money Mafia would be releasing their debut album in 2016, titled No Limit Boys.

+On August 21, 2016, Master P released his sixth official mixtape titled The G Mixtape, featuring appearances from 2 Chainz, A$AP Ferg, E-40, The Game, Gucci Mane, Jeremih, Lil Wayne, Nipsey Hussle, No Limit Boys, Rick Ross, Usher, Travis Scott and Yo Gotti.
+On October 27, 2016, Master P released his seventh official mixtape titled Louisiana Hot Sauce, featuring appearances from fellow No Limit Forever artist Ace B, Angelo Nano, Cymphonique, Gangsta, J Slugg, Lambo, Moe Roy, Play Beezy, Romeo and Young Vee.

 On January 6, 2017, Master P released his sixth collaboration mixtape, titled We All We Got, with his group No Limit Boys.